-The Mohiniyattam Dance presented through graceful steps and emotive eyes are bound to attract the spectator.
+The Mohiniyattam Dance, presented through graceful steps and expressive eyes, is bound to attract the spectator.
 The lyrical movements and the emotive expressions are still considered a class apart in the Indian dance forms.

-The history of Mohiniyattam Dance can be traced to 16th century A.D. and it was later revived by Vallathol by the Kerala Kalamandalam.
-The origin of this unique dance of Kerala is in the Hindu mythology.
-It is believed that Lord Vishnu took the disguise of Mohini in order to steal the elixir of life from the demons.
-This dance was quite popular during the Chera period from 9th to the 12th century.
+The history of the Mohiniyattam Dance can be traced to the 16th century A.D., and Vallathol later revived it with the Kerala Kalamandalam.
+The origin of this unique dance in Kerala is in Hindu mythology.
+It is believed that Lord Vishnu took the disguise of Mohini to steal the elixir of life from the demons.
+This dance was quite popular during the Chera period from the 9th to the 12th century.

 How is the Mohiniyattam Dance in Kerala performed?

 The Mohiniyattam dancers give a solo performance donning the pristine white, golden-bordered traditional saree of Kerala.

 If you are planning to visit Kerala to enjoy Mohiniyattam dance, then check out our Kerala tour packages.